b08x/syncopated/README.md

 An exercise in using Ansible for Workstation Provisioning & Configuration Management

-# Project History

 ## Introduction

-This whole thing, sometime in or around about 2021 as a personal "solution" to "manage" the complex configurations and package dependencies in Linux audio environments.
+This whole thing, I had to decide, sometime in or around about 2021 as a personal "solution" to "manage" the complex configurations and package dependencies in Linux audio environments.
 Given the time and effort I was putting into the system, I felt it necessary to start leveraging DevOps principles, and so the project evolved into an Ansible collection aimed at streamlining the Linux audio experience.

 ### 2021: Project Inception